null-a/webppl-nn/README.md

 representing the network was applied to an input.

-As a consequence, in typical usage, network constructors should now be called from *within* the model rather than from outside of `Optimize`.
+As a consequence, in typical usage, network constructors should now be called from *within* `Optimize`, rather than from outside of `Optimize`.
 See the VAE [example](#examples) to see what this looks like in practice.

 ### Model Parameters

-WebPPL "parameters" are primarily used to parameterize *guide* programs.
+WebPPL parameters are primarily used to parameterize *guide* programs.
 In the model, the analog of a parameter is a prior guided by a delta distribution.
 This choice of guide gives a point estimate of the value of the random choice in the posterior when performing inference as optimization.

 WebPPL includes a helper `modelParam` which creates model parameters using an improper uniform distribution as the prior.
 Since it is not